Parliamentary.ai

 Overview

-This bill aims to enhance legal protection for members of the UK Armed Forces by introducing harsher penalties for crimes committed against them and prohibiting discrimination against them in the provision of goods and services.
+This bill aims to enhance legal protection for members of the UK armed forces by increasing penalties for crimes committed against them and prohibiting discrimination in the provision of goods and services.

 Description